vahidinj/Machine_Learning/README.md

 #### Files

-- `KNN.py`: Contains the code for loading data, preprocessing, building, and evaluating a K-Nearest Neighbors classifier model.
+- `KNN.py`: Contains the code for loading data, preprocessing, building, and evaluating a K-Nearest Neighbors classifier model and cross validation.

 #### Usage